vaibhavSingh22/BlueStacksFrontend/README.md

 ## Why Next.js

-Next.js provided an easier solution to setup Css Modules and also provide support for creating API out of the Box.
+Next.js provides an easy solution to setup css Modules and also provide support for creating API out of the Box.